 Saving for College

 Saving for college has never been more important than it is today.
-However, with all of the college savings options out there, many families don't know where to start.
-Thrivent Financial can help you navigate all the way to graduation.
+However, with all of the savings options out there, many families don't know where to start.
+Thrivent Financial can help you with your college planning needs and navigate you all the way to graduation and beyond.

 If you start early and explore various funding options, saving for college can be less daunting.
 Thrivent is here to guide you and your family along the way.